Know British Airways Baggage Allowance Policy Rules

 British Airways, the flag carrier of the UK, has a very special baggage allowance for passengers depending on their class of travel and the membership tier.
-So you won’t have to worry about any extra baggage that was packed for your travel.
+So you won’t have to worry about any extra baggage packed for your travel.

 However, the higher the class you fly into, the more baggage you will be allowed to carry.
 Here in this article, we have listed down all the British Airways baggage allowance policy, fees charged for baggage, and what to do if you have lost or damaged baggage.
 So, make sure to go through the article thoroughly before booking your itinerary.